s-archer/reference-architectures/dns/readme.md

 - Root Servers
     - The DNS is a hierarchy; the root zone is the zone that has no parent, as it stands at the top of the DNS hierarchy.
 Root servers are the authoritative name servers that answer queries for the contents of the root zone.
 The root zone (.) contains all the information needed to find top-level domains (.com or .uk for example).
 - TLD Servers
     - Top-Level Domain servers are the authoritative name servers that answer queries for the contents of the top-level domain zone.
-The top-level domain zone (.) contains all the information needed to find second-level domains (example.com).
+The top-level domain zone (.com or .uk for example) contains all the delegations needed to find second-level domains (example.com).
 - Threat Intelligence
     - Using a frequently updated list of threat sources and high-risk IP addresses, Threat Intelligence delivers contextual awareness and analysis of IP requests to identify threats from multiple sources across the Internet.
 The service draws on the expertise of a global threat-sensor network to detect malicious activity and IP addresses.
 - F5® Distributed Cloud Platform